GwenhaelG/react-search-headless/README.md

 Additionally, it allows to run a search with different parameters for given entities in your data set.
 If you have users and teams in one dataset, you can control how a single search across the whole dataset is run differently for users and teams.

-If you want a quick implementation instead, you can use the SearchBox component directly, with some standard styling parameters.
+If you want a quick implementation instead, you can use the SearchBox and SearchBoxGrouped components directly, with some standard styling parameters, or the complete out-of-the-box StyledSearchBox and StyledSearchBoxGrouped

 Much more to come!